Questions regarding SHIPPING, DELIVERY, INSTALLATION

 - • All artworks are insured for the full replacement value.

-- • If requested, the shipper will call you directly to arrange delivery.
+- • If requested, the shipping company will call you directly to arrange delivery.

 - HOW ABOUT PACKING DELICATE ARTWORKS?